Fragile as Glass: LGBTQ+ people in the Russian invasion against Ukraine

 For Tagebuch

-The Kurdish people have been persecuted, chased and murdered throughout history.
-What has always served as a glimpse of hope throughout dark times, is the dream that Kurdish people have the freedom to live their culture, speak their language and build a community under their ideals.
-In small regions in the Middle East, the Kurdish liberation movement has been able to establish this.
+The Kurdish people have been persecuted, hunted and murdered throughout history.
+What has always served as a glimmer of hope in dark times is the dream that the Kurdish people have the freedom to live their culture, speak their language and build a community according to their ideals.
+In small regions of the Middle East, the Kurdish movement has succeeded in achieving this.
+One of these regions is South Kurdistan, located in northern Iraq.
+The autonomous region of Kurdistan has its own government and a standing corps, the Peshmerga.
+However, the Kurds are not always united among themselves either.

 No escape from Calais